SixLabors/docs/articles/imagesharp/cropandcanvas.md

 ```

 This is useful when generating square thumbnails, social cards, or export assets that require a fixed output size.

+Padding does not scale the original image.
+If the image must fit inside a larger box with a background, resize to the intended content size first, then pad to the final canvas size.

 ## Fill Transparent Areas or Flatten Onto a Background